the-turing-way/the-turing-way/book/website/afterword/glossary.md

   Documenting research code and routines, and making them freely accessible and available.

 ORCID
-  Open Researchers and Contibutor iD.
+  Open Researchers and Contributor iD.
 It is a long lasting unique identifier for you as a researcher.
-A peristent digital identifier for researchers that can be used on publications to ensure fair credit is given for all the researchers works.
+A persistent digital identifier for researchers' that can be used on publications to ensure fair credit is given for all the researchers works.

 Owner
   The person/s who has administrative ownership over the organization or repository (not always the same as the original author).